a11599/pmi/README.md

 ## Application startup, termination

 Once PMI initialized the protected mode environment, it attempts to load the PE executable from the same .EXE file.
-PMI tries to allocate memory for the executable at its preferred base address (which is 0x400000 by default), starting from the offset where the actual compiled code/data begins.
+PMI tries to allocate memory for the executable at its preferred base address (which is `0x400000` by default), starting from the offset where the actual compiled code/data begins.
 If this address is not available, PMI will relocate it to a suitable memory block (if the system has not enough memory, PMI terminates with an error message).

 The executable gets control at its entry point with the following register values:

-- EAX, ECX, EDX, EBP: 0
+- `EAX`, `ECX`, `EDX`, `EBP`: 0
-- EBX: Linear address of the DOS environment (a list of ASCIIZ key-value pairs, terminated with an empty string).
+- `EBX`: Linear address of the DOS environment (a list of ASCIIZ key-value pairs, terminated with an empty string).
-- ESI: Linear address of the PE executable's ASCIIZ filename.
+- `ESI`: Linear address of the PE executable's ASCIIZ filename.
 For the application that was started by PMI, this will contain the full path specification of the file.
 Otherwise it's the same that was given by the caller of the `execute` service.
-- EDI: Linear address of ASCIIZ command line arguments.
+- `EDI`: Linear address of ASCIIZ command line arguments.
-- CS:EIP: Program entry point.
+- `CS:EIP`: Program entry point.
-- SS:ESP: Top of stack allocated for the application.
+- `SS:ESP`: Top of stack allocated for the application.
-- GS: PMI public API jump table segment (pmi_fns structure instance).
+- `GS`: PMI public API jump table segment (`pmi_fns` structure instance).
-- CS: Flat 32-bit code segment (base: 0, size: 4 GB).
+- `CS`: Flat 32-bit code segment (base: 0, size: 4 GB).
-- DS, ES, FS, SS: Flat data and 32-bit stack segment (base: 0, size: 4 GB).
+- `DS`, `ES`, `FS`, `SS`: Flat data and 32-bit stack segment (base: 0, size: 4 GB).

 Applications shall use the `terminate` PMI service to exit.
 The `execute` service can be used to run another application.
 When an application terminates, control is given back to the application that started it.
 If there is no parent application, control is passed back to PMI which terminates to DOS.